 During exercise class last night, December 14, 2020, I was chatting with a fellow work-out champ who is currently attending Drake University in the pharmacy program.
 After getting to know her more and inquiring about her background (she’s from Chicago), her training (all online at this time due to the pandemic), and her program requirements (she starts rotations next spring), she asked about my background (between rounds of burpees).

 I told her I graduated from Drake in the rehabilitation counselor program.

 Rehabilitation counselors are the only professional counselors educated and trained specifically to serve individuals with disabilities.

-This statement and the following information is provided by the Commission on Rehabilitation Counselor Certification scope of practice:
+The following information is provided by the Commission on Rehabilitation Counselor Certification on our scope of practice:

 Rehabilitation counselors utilize many different techniques and modalities, including assessment, diagnosis and treatment planning, counseling, case management, and advocacy to modify environmental and attitudinal barriers, placement-related services, and utilization of rehabilitation technology.